-IMC are now offering our patients intravenous iron infusions in our clinics.
+IMC is now offering our patients intravenous iron infusions in our clinics.
 An intravenous iron infusion is a way to increase the body’s iron levels quickly.
 It’s a more immediate treatment than supplements or dietary changes.
 A doctor may prescribe an Iron Infusion in situations where anemia is severe.

 Why is Iron important?